Minneapolis police shootings since 2000: A deeper look at who and where

 The Star Tribune has also tracked force-related deaths involving police across the state going back nearly two decades.

-Of the 29 people killed by officers since the year 2000 in Minneapolis, nine were carrying firearms, five had bladed weapons, four were in cars and one had a pellet gun.
+Of the 30 people killed by officers since the year 2000 in Minneapolis, 10 were carrying firearms, five had bladed weapons, four were in cars and one had a pellet gun.

-The other 10 were unarmed, including Jamar Clark, who was shot by police in the Near North neighborhood two years ago, and Justine Damond just recently in Fulton.
+The other 10 were unarmed when police encountered them, including Jamar Clark, who was shot by officers in the Near North neighborhood two years ago, and Justine Damond in 2017 in Fulton.

 The contrasts between those neighborhoods are stark: Near North’s average monthly crime rate was about 15.9, while Fulton’s was 1.6.
 The city’s overall crime rate over the time period was 4.9 incidents per 1,000 residents.